nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 :book: ECMAScript 6 has a feature called modules, which helps you structure code in an efficient way.

+A module...
-- A module is a JavaScript file that that exposes one or more functions via the `export` keyword
+- ...is a JavaScript file that that exposes one or more functions via the `export` keyword
-- A module can import other modules via the `import` keyword in order to call other modules
+- ...can import other modules via the `import` keyword in order to call other modules
+- ...has strict mode enabled by default
+- ...creates a new function scope automatically

 An example: